bcgov/sheriff-scheduling/docker/README.md

 ## Access to the Application

 The database will need your user ID in the "User" table.
+Access to the Docker DB can be done using pgAdmin or similar tool.
 The user ID is the IDIR you are using.
 In addition, a row in "UserRole" is required.
 The SQL to do this would be something similar to this:
 ```
 INSERT INTO public."User"(
 	"Id", "IdirName", "IdirId", "KeyCloakId", "IsEnabled", "FirstName", "LastName", "Email", "Discriminator")